What's the date 65 months from today?

 Solution

-65 months from today is 26 Sep 2029, a Wednesday.
-Adding 65 months in the future is usually just counting from April; however, longer calculations will push us from 2024 into 2025.
-Even if the calculation remains within the year, I usually take note of the 4 days left in the end of April, to prep for
+65 months from today is 20 Oct 2029, a Saturday.
+Adding 65 months in the future is usually just counting from May; however, longer calculations will push us from 2024 into 2025.
+Even if the calculation remains within the year, I usually take note of the 11 days left in the middle of May, to prep for left over days or weeks in the calculation.

 How we calculated 65 months from today